Bufab Group: Notice of the Annual General Meeting of Bufab AB (publ)

 Election of auditor (item 15)

-Proposal regarding revised principles for the appointment of the Nomination Committee and its assignment
+Proposal regarding principles for the appointment of the Nomination Committee and its assignment (item 16)

-The Nomination Committee proposes that the following principles for appointment of Nomination Committee and for the Nomination Committee's assignment, which substantially correspond to the current principles, are resolved by the Annual General Meeting 2017.
+The Nomination Committee proposes that the following principles for appointment of Nomination Committee and for the Nomination Committee's assignment, which correspond to the current principles, are resolved by the Annual General Meeting 2018.

 - The company shall have a Nomination Committee consisting of one representative of each of the four largest owner-registered shareholders (with regard to the number of votes held) in the share register maintained by Euroclear Sweden AB as per 31 August of the year before the Annual General Meeting, who upon inquiry has expressed a wish to participate in the Nomination Committee's Work.
 The Chairman of the Board shall convene the Nomination Committee to its first meeting and shall also be co-opted to the Nomination Committee.
 The names of the four representatives and the names of the shareholders they represent shall be announced at the company's website at the latest six months before the Annual General Meeting.
 The term of office for the Nomination Committee shall be for the period until a new Nomination Committee has been appointed.
 Unless the members of the Nomination Committee agree otherwise, the Chairman of the Nomination Committee shall be the member who represents the largest shareholder with regard to the number of votes held.